Ohio Court Records

 Attn: BMV Records

-P. O. Box 16520
+P.O.
+Box 16520

 Columbus, Ohio 43216–6520

 Likewise, the BMV allows interested parties to view unofficial driving records using an online portal.
 While this option is free, the viewer may not copy or use the information accessed.
 Online case citation search engines managed by independent service providers allow interested parties to view traffic tickets.
 However, due to their status as third-party websites, the information’s accuracy cannot be guaranteed.
 This option may be useful when searching for multiple traffic tickets in different jurisdictions.
-The most reliable means of obtaining a traffic citation history is to contact the presiding traffic court in the jurisdiction where the violation occurred.
+Typically, the most reliable means of obtaining a traffic citation history is to contact the presiding traffic court in the jurisdiction where the violation occurred.

 How Can I Find a Lost Traffic Ticket in Ohio?